Peter Barrance, PhD

 Research Interests

-Dr. Barrance and his group pursue interests in several topics that have the common goal of advancing standards of care in the rehabilitation of adults and children with disabilities.
-He continues to pursue a long standing interest in imaging methods to evaluate conservative interventions for osteoarthritis, as supported by funding from the National Institute on Disability, Independent Living, and Rehabilitation Research.
-His interests in musculoskeletal evaluation also span into adults with spinal cord injury, through collaborations with Dr. Gail Forrest, Director of the Center for Spinal Stimulation at Kessler Foundation.
+Dr. Barrance continues to pursue a long standing interest in imaging methods to evaluate conservative interventions for osteoarthritis as supported by funding from the National Institute on Disability, Independent Living, and Rehabilitation Research.
+His interests in musculoskeletal evaluation also span into adults with spinal cord injury, through collaborations with Gail Forrest, PhD, Director of the Foundation’s Tim and Caroline Reynolds Center for Spinal Stimulation.
 Ongoing work uses MRI methods to evaluate changes in muscle size and composition following interventions that include intensive exoskeletally assisted ambulation.
-Dr. Barrance has also recently initiated a new line of research that uses shear wave ultrasound imaging to investigate changes to tendon stiffness in adults with spinal cord injury.
+Dr. Barrance uses shear wave ultrasound imaging to investigate changes to tendon stiffness in adults with spinal cord injury.

 Publications